MAKING APPLICATION TO HOLD A DOG SHOW

 the show was held.

-entitled to hold one or more shows a year
+entitled to hold one or more ADF sanctioned shows or sanctioned

 has held a show or shows in any one year shall have first

 right to claim the corresponding dates for its show or

 shows to be held in the next succeeding year.

 SECTION 7.
 A member or non member club or association